seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 Hi everyone !

-In this post, I will share with you all the steps to write an optimized FP32 matrix multiplication on AMD GPU outperforming ROCBlas by 60%.
+In this post, I will share with you all the steps to write an optimized FP32 matrix multiplication on AMD GPU outperforming rocBLAS by 60%.
 I will cover some basics and explain all the optimizations I have implemented.
 This will be done in a iterative way in 8 differents Kernels.

 <div style="text-align: center;">
   <img src="/assets/images/graph0.jpg" alt="Alt text" />